vrokad/build-guide/topic/k2c-qli-build-ga/build_with_standalone_commands_unreg.rst

 #.
 Build the software image:

    .. note::
-      For supported image recipes, see :ref:`What are the image recipes supported as part of the GitHub workflow? <section_x3c_n5l_zbc_vinayjk_07-08-24-1744-58-455>`.
+      For supported image recipes, see :ref:`What are the image recipes supported in the GitHub workflow? <section_x3c_n5l_zbc_vinayjk_07-08-24-1744-58-455>`.

    ::

       bitbake <image recipe>
       # Example, bitbake qcom-multimedia-image

-   On successful build, you can check if ``system.img`` is present in the ``<workspace_path>/build-qcom-wayland/tmp-glibc/deploy/images/qcs6490-rb3gen2-vision-kit/qcom-multimedia-image``
+   On a successful build, you can check if ``system.img`` is present in the ``<workspace_path>/build-qcom-wayland/tmp-glibc/deploy/images/qcs6490-rb3gen2-vision-kit/qcom-multimedia-image``
    directory: